ACM40960/Hyperspectral-Image-Classification/README.md

 $$

 where $$\(X \in \mathbb{R}^{n \times d}\)$$ is the data matrix, $$\(V_k = [v_1, v_2, \dots, v_k]\)$$, and $$\(Z \in \mathbb{R}^{n \times k}\)$$ retains the most informative spectral variation.

+Dimensionality reduction with PCA is applied to tackle the “curse of dimensionality” in hyperspectral data.
+Since many adjacent spectral bands carry redundant information, PCA projects the original high-dimensional data onto a smaller set of uncorrelated components that capture the majority of variance.
+This not only reduces computational complexity but also suppresses noise, making the features more robust for classification.
+In our project, retaining the top principal components preserves essential spectral-spatial details while significantly improving efficiency for downstream CNN training.

 ---